jjvanzon/JJs-Reference-Architecture/patterns-presenters.md

 | `NonPersisted Data` | Copying data that does not need to be stored, from the old [`ViewModel`](#viewmodels) to the new, such as selections or search criteria.
 | `Redirect` | Returning a different [`ViewModel`](#viewmodels), to trigger the UI to go to the appropriate page like a success message or the home screen.

-This seems a bit of a throw-together of concepts, but that's how it is for a [combinator class](patterns-business-logic.md#facade), like the [`Presenter`](#presenters).
+This seems a bit of a throw-together of concepts, but that's how it is for a [combinator class](patterns-business-logic.md#facade), like our [`Presenters`](#presenters).
 Separating these steps is recommended, so that they do not get intermixed or entangled.

 Not all of the steps are needed. [`ToEntity`](#toviewmodel) / [`Business`](layers.md#business-layer) / [`ToViewModel`](#toviewmodel) might be the typical steps.
 Slight variations in the order of the steps are also possible.